mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 When building a transaction which funds a gift code, the TxOut to `GIFT_CODE_SUBADDRESS` is called the "gift code output", and a change output is always written (even if value zero):
 * `0x0201 Gift code funding memo` should be attached to the change output.
 This memo will point to the gift code output by way of a hash, and contains any note about the purpose of the gift code.
-* `0x0001 Unauthenticated sender memo`, or `0x0002 Unauthenticated sender memo with address hash`, is attached to the gift code output.
+* `0x0001 Unauthenticated sender memo` is attached to the gift code output.

 When claiming a gift code, the gift code output is spent in a self-payment to the change subaddress.
-This transaction has a single output, the change output, which has a memo of type `0x0001 Unauthenticated sender memo`, or `0x0002 Unauthenticated sender memo with address hash`.
+This transaction has a single output, the change output, which has a memo of type `0x0001 Unauthenticated sender memo`.
-The app should attempt to validate the information in the memo from the gift code -- for example, in a chat application, the app may be able to validate who sent the gift code payload in a message.
+The app should attempt to validate the information in the memo from the gift code.
+For example, in a chat application, the app may be able to validate who sent the gift code payload in a message.
 If the information is valid, then the app should copy the memo from the gift code TxOut into the self-payment TxOut.
 If the app decides that the information cannot be validated, then it may use `0x0000 Unused` instead, to avoid committing false information.
 Future apps may assume that any memos attached to TxOut's owned by the change subaddress are known to be valid.